domogonotoso/mnist-classifier/README.md

 ## Next step
-Next time, implementing classify CIFAR, I plan to compare performance of different CNN models.
+Next, I plan to implement a classifier for CIFAR and compare the performance of different CNN models.
 And split datasets into train and validation sets, visualize train/valid accuracy over the epochs.